 A key rule of number plate fixings is to ensure they don’t obscure or alter the registration number.
 This is so plates are easily read and understood.
 Adhesive pads are the recommended method of fixing number plates under BSAU145e.
 A new e-standard test checks a plate can withstand 160 hours of specific pressure before detaching.

 If mechanical fixings are needed, they must not be positioned within the exclusion zone around the registration number.
 Which makes the four corners of the plate, the ideal position for screws or bolts.

-A supplier can only issue a number plate that meets the legal standards.
-And unless you’re a manufacturer, you will purchase components from a third party, such as Tennants UK.
-You’ll then make your number plates and show the manufacturers mark on them.
-Displaying their name right next to the BS number, which identifies the standard your plate complies to.
+A supplier can only issue a number plate that meets British Standards.
+And unless you’re a manufacturer, this means buying components from a third party, such as Tennants UK.
+When you make up your number plates they will show the manufacturers mark on them.
+Displayed right next to the BS Number, that identifies the standard it complies to.

-To achieve BSAU145e & MOT compliance, suppliers are obliged to source all equipment and supplies from a single provider.
+In fact, to ensure BSAU145e & MOT compliance, all suppliers are obliged to source all equipment and supplies from a single provider.
 Thus ensuring all elements of their supply are or; have been tested & certified to the current standard.